zzzprojects/learn-orm/tutorials/ssis/event-handlers.md

 ## Event Handler Content

-Creating an event handler is similar to building a package; an event handler has tasks and containers, which are sequenced into a control flow, and an event handler can also include data flows.
+Creating an event handler is similar to building a package; an event handler has tasks and containers, sequenced into a control flow, and an event handler can also include data flows.
 The SSIS Designer includes the Event Handlers tab for creating custom event handlers.

 You can also create event handlers programmatically.

 ## Run-Time Events

-The following table lists the event handlers that Integration Services provides, and describes the run-time events that cause the event handler to run.
+The following table lists the event handlers that Integration Services provides and describes the run-time events that cause the event handler to run.

 | Event handler            | Event                                                                 |
 | :------------------------| :---------------------------------------------------------------------------|